Shoresh613/image-file-namer/README.md

 sudo apt-get install tesseract-ocr tesseract-ocr-eng tesseract-ocr-swe tesseract-ocr-deu pip install -r requirements.txt
 ```

+There is also need to install Ollama, and pulling the desired model.
+Default is `gemma3:4b-it-qat`.

 ### Folders
 All relative to the git directory: